llihak/GH-Comments/web content/mktg/summit/readme.md

 - date of the summit -
   - so we can expire the page and
   - set CID activity due date
-  - update the overview text
+  - update the heading below the banner

 ## Overview